axibase/atsd/installation/ubuntu-debian-offline.md

 apt-get -t jessie-backports download ca-certificates-java
 ```

-Make sure that the download directory is not empty:
+Ensure that the download directory is not empty:

 ```txt
 ...